 Some of the rehabbing tasks include: replacing tires, tubes, grips, brake pads, cables, cable housing, reflectors, seats, pedals, and kick stands.
 Each bike is cleaned and polished to enhance its appearance and prepare it for extended service to a joyful recipient.
 No experience needed!
-Tools and supplies will also be provided!
+Tools and supplies are provided!

 The Bike House is closed for the following holidays: weeks of Christmas and New Years, Dr. Martin Luther King, Jr, Day, President’s Day, Good Friday, Day after Easter, Memorial Day, Fourth of July, Labor Day, and Thanksgiving.